Digging down

 Going up AND down

-Combined with Discovery 21 (Malta Going Up), the picture is of a built environment expanding in both directions:
+Combined with "Floor by floor" (Floor by Floor), the picture is of a built environment expanding in both directions:

 | Indicator | 2005 | 2025 | Change |